awjlogan/emon32-fw/README.md

 # _emon32_ Firmware

+THIS BRANCH ONLY SUPPORTS THE v0.1 BOARDS.
+VERY LIMITED RUN, YOU PROBABLY WANT MAIN!

 This describes the firmware provided for the [_emon32_ energy monitoring](https://github.com/awjlogan/emon32) system.
 The software is modular, and should be easily portable to other microcontrollers and implementations.

 This firmware is intended to be used with the [OpenEnergyMonitor](https://openenergymonitor.org) platform.
 Hardware systems are available directly from them.